 Have you ever eaten a flower?
-Before you quickly respond with a puzzled, “no,” take a minute to think about what a flower is.
-While most of us think of roses, daisies, and orchids when someone says “flower,” there are quite a few species we’re leaving out.
+Before you quickly respond with a puzzled “No,” take a minute to think about what a flower is.
+While roses, daisies, and orchids may come to mind when someone says “flower,” there are many more species than that.

 Artichokes

 Leaving your vegetable patch unattended for more than a few days is usually a recipe for disaster — unless you’re talking about artichokes, that is.
 When left unpicked, artichokes open up to expose a beautiful purple, string-like flower.
-Beyond their beauty, it also makes a wonderful Thanksgiving appetizer or side dish.
+Beyond their beauty, they also make a wonderful Thanksgiving appetizer or side dish.

 Broccoli

-While it may have a large flowering head, you won’t find broccoli in a bouquet any time soon.
-Though broccoli didn’t become popular in the United States until the 1920s, it has been enjoyed by people as a leafy side dish since the 6th Century B.C.
+While broccoli may have a large flowering head, you won’t find it in a bouquet any time soon.
+Though broccoli didn’t become popular in the United States until the 1920s, it has been enjoyed by people as a leafy side dish since the 6th century B.C.

 Cauliflower

-Perhaps the vegetable that most resembles a flower you’d find here at 1800Flowers.com is the squash blossom.
+Perhaps the vegetable that most resembles a flower is the squash blossom.
 This tasty flower grows alongside squash plants and is usually bright yellow and orange.

-Before you head to the grocery store in search of these vegetables, or should we say flowers, consider growing them in your own backyard.
-Not only will they be fresh and pesticide-free, but it can also help lower the cost of your Thanksgiving dinner!
+Before you head to the grocery store in search of these vegetables (or should we say flowers) for Thanksgiving, consider growing them in your own backyard.
+Not only will they be fresh and pesticide-free, but they can also help lower the cost of your Thanksgiving dinner.